 The Downtown Committee's Annual Meeting is a celebration of the announcements, people and places that have contributed to Downtown Syracuse's growth, diversity and overall vibrancy.

-On Thursday, June 22, 350 members of the Downtown community gathered in the Grand Ballroom of the Marriott Syracuse Downtown (map) for the 2017 Annual Meeting Luncheon of the Downtown Committee of Syracuse, Inc, presented by Pathfinder Bank.
+Syracuse, NY – Nearly 400 members of the Downtown community - including property owners, businesses, residents and other stakeholders – convened in the Grand Ballroom of the Marriott Syracuse Downtown (map) for the 2018 Annual Meeting Luncheon of the Downtown Committee of Syracuse, Inc, presented by Pathfinder Bank.